Learning from True-False Labels via Multi-modal Prompt Retrieving: Introduction

-In this paper, we propose a novel weakly supervised classification setting: learning from \textbf{True-False Labels} (TFLs), which can achieve high accuracy when generated by VLMs.
+In this paper, we propose a novel weakly supervised classification setting: learning from \textbf{True-False Labels} (TFLs), which can achieve high accuracy and avoid the cost of manual annotation when generated by VLMs.
 Besides, the utilization of TFLs can markedly enhance the efficiency of human annotation.
 The TFL indicates \textit{whether an instance belongs to the label}, which is randomly and uniformly sampled from the candidate label set.
-Specifically, an instance will be annotated with a "True" label when it belongs to the sampled label, and with a "False" label when it does not.
-For example, as illustrated in Figure \ref{fig1} (b), for an image with the ground-truth label "Wild cat", annotators will easily annotate the instance with "Wild cat" and "True" label when the randomly sampled label is also "Wild cat".
-Conversely, the annotators can annotate the instance with "Elephant" and "False" label when the randomly sampled label is "Elephant".
+Specifically, an instance will be annotated with a ``True" label when it belongs to the sampled label, and with a ``False" label when it does not.
+For example, as illustrated in Figure \ref{fig1} (b), for an image with the ground-truth label ``Bass'', annotators will easily annotate the instance with ``Bass'' and ``True'' label when the randomly sampled label is also ``Bass''.
+Conversely, the annotators can annotate the instance with ``Elephant" and ``False'' label when the randomly sampled label is ``Elephant''.
+Moreover, as illustrated in Figure \ref{fig1} (a), when the zero-shot results from VLMs are incorrect, the TFLs generated by VLMs are almost always accurate.
 Overall, this novel labeling setting can effectively leverage the knowledge of VLMs for generating high-quality labels.
 Additionally, the TFLs can enhance the efficiency of the human labeling process by reducing the time cost for browsing the candidate label set.

 In this paper, we propose a risk-consistent method to learn from \textbf{T}rue-False labels via \textbf{M}ulti-modal \textbf{P}rompt retrieving (TMP).
 Specifically, we theoretically derive a risk-consistent estimator to explore and utilize the conditional probability distribution information of TFLs instead of relying solely on labels.
 Besides, we introduce a novel prompt learning method called MRP learning, which can bridge the gap between pre-training and target learning tasks.
 Extensive experiments on various datasets clearly demonstrate the effectiveness of the proposed TFL setting and MPR learning method.